SharinaS/Cloud-Engineering-Fundamentals/ec2.md

 * Designed for less frequently accessed work loads, like file servers
 * IOPS is 250.
 * suitable for workloads with large, sequential I/O operations

+> Cold HDD volumes provide low-cost magnetic storage that defines performance in terms of throughput rather than IOPS.
+With a lower throughput limit than Throughput Optimized HDD, this is a good fit ideal for **large, sequential** cold-data workloads.
+If you require **infrequent access** to your data and are looking to save costs, Cold HDD provides inexpensive block storage.
+Take note that bootable Cold HDD volumes are not supported.

 ### EBS Magnetic